By Farnoush Amiri

 The amount, part of a settlement with the Federal Trade Commission introduced Wednesday, is the most significant civil penalty ever issued via the organization in a baby privateness case.

-FTC commissioners Rohit Chopra and Rebecca Kelly Slaughter also filed a separate declaration calling for TikTok executives to be held accountable in any future cases.
+FTC commissioners Rohit Chopra and Rebecca Kelly Slaughter also filed a separate declaration calling for TikTok executives to be held accountable in future cases.

 “In our view, those practices meditated the employer’s willingness to pursue boom even on the cost of endangering kids,” the declaration study.